radwankakar/infrastructure/docs/how-we-work/README.md

    * Documentation: when a ticket is only for documentation
    * Maintenance: when a ticket is to manage a maintenance window
    * etc.
+ * Ticket estimation:
    * Items are estimated using Fibonnaci points of 1, 2, 3, and 5
      * If any item is estimated as 5, needs to be broken down
      * 1: Well-understood and can be completed without requiring interaction between teams in less 1-2 work hours
      * 2: Well-understood and can be completed with little to no interaction between teams within half a day of concentrated work
      * 3: Some ambiguity or well understood but requires interaction with other teams that may delay completion, likely would take 1 full work day
    * Point estimates are put in parenthesis at end of ticket title
-  * All team members vote on points, whether or not they're in a technical role.
+   * All team members vote on points, whether or not they're in a technical role
  * Epics or high level initiative name is put in square brackets at beginning of ticket title
  * Tickets that are blocked by other tickets are identified in description with link to blocking ticket
  * Bugs are not estimated nor are maintenance window items

 ## Sprint structure

-The Headstart Hosting team works on a two week sprint cadence with the following structure:
+The Headstart Hosting team works on a one week sprint cadence with the following structure:

 * Sprint wrap/planning
+* Sprint grooming
 * Daily Standups
 * Demo
 * Retrospective

-Our sprints start every other Monday.
+Our sprints start every Tuesday after Sprint Planning.

 TODO: Note the next few sprint starts.

 ## Meetings

+### __Sprint Grooming__

+This meeting will occur once a sprint.

+We will groom tickets in the backlog to make sure they are ready to review for sprint planning.

+Grooming activities include:
+* Adjusting placement of tickets in backlog based on priority
+* Ticket clarification ensuring that Acceptance Criteria is clear
+* Estimation of tickets and splitting of tickets if needed

 ### __Sprint Planning__